jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

 Ely, Kim, Anderson, Jeremiah, Serbin, Shawn, & Rogers, Alistair (2024).
 Vegetation Warming Experiment: Thaw depth and dGPS locations, Utqiagvik, Alaska, 2019. https://doi.org/10.5440/1887568

+.. note:: TODO

+   Add some links to the text above into the relevant sections of the TEM User Guide.
+For example linking to the description of Community Types, PFTs, etc.